-Lady 4 is a natural mixture containing royal jelly, evening primrose oil, damiana, and ginseng, used as a traditional remedy for menopausal symptoms.
-In one study (human), 120 women took two capsules of Lady 4 daily, which improved their quality of life and reduced menopausal symptoms [R].
+Lady 4 is a natural mixture containing royal jelly, evening primrose oil, damiana, and ginseng that is used as a traditional remedy for menopausal symptoms.
+In a clinical trial on 120 women, 2 capsules per day improved quality of life and reduced menopausal symptoms .

-Users reported strengthened immune response, including a reduced number of colds and help with sinus issues.
+Users reported strengthened immune response, including a reduced number of colds and sinus issues.
 One woman described her improved blood panel results during chemotherapy after using royal jelly.
-Other women take royal jelly to help balance fertility and their cycles.
+Other women took royal jelly to help balance fertility and their cycles.

-People who have taken royal jelly orally report it has a strong, distinctive aroma and taste.
+Users taking it orally often report it has a strong, distinctive aroma and taste.
 This particular flavor could be due to trace fragrances picked up by the honeybees and passed along when making royal jelly.